atreyasha/dotfiles/docs/develop.md

         2.  need to test that no LFS data gets consumed with mock clones

-16. Generic management
+15. Generic management

+    1.  think about whether three repos should be set up in environmental variables instead of hard-coded

-    1.  best way to force-fold would be to stow all with `--no-folding` and then re-do with `fold_stow`
+    2.  best way to force-fold would be to stow all with `--no-folding` and then re-do with `fold_stow`

-    2.  consider adding more dotfiles to forced stow category, especially those where files get actively overwritten -\> for example GTK
+    3.  consider adding more dotfiles to forced stow category, especially those where files get actively overwritten -\> for example GTK

-    3.  update script which does manual update checks on files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes -\> eg. `spacemacs` latex layer modified files
+    4.  update script which does manual update checks on files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes -\> eg. `spacemacs` latex layer modified files